 “Turquoise water, pristine beaches, blue skies, fresh air, electrifying atmosphere, warm and friendly people, excellent night life, amazing restaurants & pubs, magnificent architectures, best spas, forest, mountains and what not…Well Bali is a complete package in itself.”

-My trip to Bali was really a memorable one!
-The kind of relaxation and rejuvenation it provided along with parties and adventure at the same time is simply unmatched.
+Our trip to Bali was really a memorable one!
+Firstly as it was our first vacation to any International Destination and secondly Bali The kind of relaxation and rejuvenation it offered along with parties and adventure at the same time is simply unmatched.
 Bali provides plethora of options to suit all kinds of travelers.

 During our vacation we stayed at a hotel in Seminyak square, one of the most happening places in town, full of shops, restaurants, lively music and spas.
 Many of the beaches are walking distance from Seminayak square.
 We mostly choose to walk to the near by beaches to explore local area and also to save money as our trip was planned on a shoestring budget.